 The gum tissue and bone should fit snugly around the teeth in a normal, healthy mouth.
 This is what creates a protective barrier from bacteria.
 People who do not follow good oral health routines and do not visit their dentist regularly risk developing gum disease.

 Gingivitis is an early-stage gum disease and is easy to treat but may require additional at-home care to prevent it from returning.
-Patients with recurring gingivitis may benefit from more frequent dental cleanings in our dentist office.
+Patients with recurring gingivitis may benefit from more frequent dental cleanings in our dental office.
 If left untreated, gingivitis will develop into periodontitis.

 Periodontitis is the advanced form of gum disease and has the potential to cause a lot of damage to your bone, teeth, and gums.
 The tissue around your teeth begins to deteriorate, causing pockets to form.
 Without immediate attention, the pockets get deeper and deeper, making them a breeding ground for debris and bacteria.
 Plaque and tartar can form in the periodontal pockets, causing teeth to become loose.